How can fasting benefit your marriage?

 I pray my thoughts don’t turn you off rather they pique your interest and encourage you take a walk and discover a new depth and hope for your marriage and life.

 A quick note for the new bride: I found it hard to go back to fasting as a new bride.
 I don’t know why but it was hard!
 If you are wrestling with “cooled embers”, don’t be overly rumpled.
-Keep talking to God and in time, He will help you.
+Keep talking to God and in time, you’ll be able to get back to it.
+He will help you.

-If you need help to get started, please check out Kaylene Yoder’s A Wife’s 7-Day Fasting & Prayer Guide (It’s a free e-course.)
+If you need help to get started, please check out Kaylene Yoder’s A Wife’s 7-Day Fasting & Prayer Guide (It’s a free e-course – at the time of writing this blog post.)

-Your turn – What other benefits have you seen from fasting?
+Your turn – What other benefits have you seen from fasting for marriage?
 What tips can you add?